Joint-assessment Outline

 OpenFGA is an authorization/ permission engine that secures sensitive information including users of the systems referenced by the permission model as well as permissions and access levels for each.
 Attackers may have multiple motivations including:

-• Exfiltrating data from the service
+• Exfiltrating relationship, condition and user data from the service

 • Denial of service by rendering OpenFGA unable to respond to auth requests